 Status: Partially Corrected.
 The County Auditor's Office has approved a number of policies and procedures documents to help guide the County employee's actions relative to accounting and internal controls, but does not yet have a complete and comprehensive policies and procedures manual.
+Several of the procedures were refined and updated in the current year to reflect current practices.

 Was corrective action taken significantly different than the action previously reported?
-Yes \\\\\ No \\X\\\
+Yes \\\\\ No \\X\\